mylo-eb/Sentiment_analysis/README.md

 This work was done for a private project and the dataset cannot be released because I don't own the copyright.
 However, everything in this repository can be easily modified to work with other datasets.

 ## Dataset Information
-We use and compare various different methods for sentiment analysis on tweets.
+We use and compare various different methods for sentiment analysis on tweets collected from Twitter with tweepy tweepy which is a python library for accessing the Twitter API.
 The dataset is a combined csv file.

 ## Requirements
 There are some general library requirements for the project and some which are specific to individual methods.
 The general requirements are as follows.